 21 Sexiest Beach Bars in the World

 We know there's no better way to end a day in the sun than with a cold one in your hand.
-That's why we're choosing the world's best beach bars — 1 for each year that makes you legal.
+That's why we rounded up a list of the world's best beach bars — one for each year that makes you legal.

 Open from Memorial Day through Labor Day weekend, The Beachcomber bar and restaurant sits right on Cahoon Hollow Beach amid 100-foot sand dunes.
 It's famous for its raw bar and crispy fried clams, and the kids' menu makes it the most family-friendly spot on the list.

 Located in the middle of the crescent-shaped beachfront, Duke's Waikiki is an institution enjoyed by both tourists and locals.
 Visit the dining room for award-winning traditional Waikiki fare, or grab a cocktail at the Barefoot Bar.
 There's no better end to a day in Waikiki than with salt in your hair, sand on your feet and a Duke's cocktail in your hand.

 In the Aegean Sea sits Mykonos, an island in the Cyclades cluster.
 Beloved for its gorgeous beaches, cosmopolitan lifestyle and upbeat atmosphere, Mykonos is a popular tourist destination.
 The Tropicana Beach Bar sits on Paradise Beach and throws the greatest early-evening beach parties.
 It's a hot spot for young people, so the drinks flow from early morning until long past sunset.

 Moonshadows is right off the Pacific Coast Highway and sits perched over the rolling swells of the Pacific.
 The perfect watering hole after a day at the beach, Moonshadows has a restaurant that serves up sizzling seafood, while the lounge offers killer beats by California DJs.

 5: Da Conch Shack (Providenciales, Turks and Caicos)